wp-plugins/pretty-link/readme.txt

 Tags: links, link, url, urls, affiliate, affiliates, pretty, marketing, redirect, redirect, rewrite, short, shorten, click, clicks, track, tracking, tiny, tinyurl, budurl, shrinking, domain, shrink, mask, masking, slug, slugs, admin, stats, statistics, stat, statistic
 Requires at least: 2.7.1
 Tested up to: 2.7.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0

-Create clean, simple, trackable links on your website that redirect to other URLs and then analyze the number of clicks they get using Pretty Link.
-For instance, this URL: http://www.yourdomain.com/cnn could link to http://www.cnn.com -- this is EXTREMELY useful for masking Affiliate Links.
+Create clean, simple, trackable links on your website that redirect to other URLs and then analyze the number of clicks and unique clicks they get per day using Pretty Link.
+For instance you could create this URL: http://www.yourdomain.com/cnn that could redirect to http://www.cnn.com.
+This type of trackable redirection is EXTREMELY useful for masking Affiliate Links.
 Pretty Link is a superior alternative to using TinyURL, BudURL or other link shrinking service because the URLs are coming from your website's domain name.
-When these links are used, pretty link not only redirects but also keeps track of the click count.
+When these links are used, pretty link not only redirects but also keeps track of their clicks, unique clicks and other data about them which can be analyzed immediately.

 == Description ==

-Create clean, simple, trackable links on your website that redirect to other URLs and then analyze the number of clicks they get using Pretty Link.
-For instance, this URL: http://www.yourdomain.com/cnn could link to http://www.cnn.com -- this is EXTREMELY useful for masking Affiliate Links.
+Create clean, simple, trackable links on your website that redirect to other URLs and then analyze the number of clicks and unique clicks they get per day using Pretty Link.
+For instance you could create this URL: http://www.yourdomain.com/cnn that could redirect to http://www.cnn.com.
+This type of trackable redirection is EXTREMELY useful for masking Affiliate Links.
 Pretty Link is a superior alternative to using TinyURL, BudURL or other link shrinking service because the URLs are coming from your website's domain name.
-When these links are used, pretty link not only redirects but also keeps track of the click count.
+When these links are used, pretty link not only redirects but also keeps track of their clicks, unique clicks and other data about them which can be analyzed immediately.

 = Features =

 * Gives you the ability to create clean, simple URLs on your website that redirect to any other URL
 * Generates random 2-3 character slugs for your URL or allows you to name a custom slug for your URL
 * Tracks the Number of Clicks per link
+* Tracks the Number of Unique Clicks per link
+* Provides a reporting interface where you can see a configurable chart of clicks per day.
+This report can be filtered by the specific link clicked, date range, and/or unique clicks.

 == Installation ==